Harvesting – Camellia Sinensis

 The main purpose of bruising is to break the cell walls of the tea leaves for oxidation.
 Bruising can be performed manually which was and still exit in practice but that will come with a cost and variance.
 Bruising with the machine will result in a consistent batch of teas, and also, it does help to perform several rounds of the bruising process which is necessary for some type of teas that need a high level of oxidation.
 Nevertheless, small farmers do practice hand-bruising, it is stemmed up in their culture.

-(Bruising machine used in small-scale producer)
+(Bruising machine used by small-scale producer)

 In a small-scale Kanchenjunga tea factory.